A Medicare benefit is payable when a medical service is provided to an eligible person by an eligible health professional in Australia.

-To be able to provide a medical service that will attract a Medicare benefit, a health professional:
+To be able to provide a medical service that will attract a Medicare benefit, a health professional must:

-- must hold current registration with the Medical Board of Australia, and
+- hold current registration with the Medical Board of Australia, and

-- must meet eligibility requirements set out in the Health Insurance Act 1973
+- meet eligibility requirements set out in the Health Insurance Act 1973

 Key eligibility rules are outlined below.

-Section 19AA of the Act serves a quality assurance purpose and applies to all health professionals.
-To qualify for a Medicare provider number, in broad terms, section 19AA states health professionals must obtain vocational recognition as:
+Section 19AA of the Act has a quality assurance purpose and applies to all health professionals.
+To qualify for a Medicare provider number, in broad terms, section 19AA states you must get vocational recognition as: